 – Pavement in front of Town Hall Â£800K

 – Longfield Avenue closure Â£440K

 The council likes to make out that the Town Hall works were some kind of vital health and safety emergency effort and then you hear that the refurbishment is inline for running for the Royal Institution of Chartered Surveyorsâ€™ (RICS) London region Building Conservation 2013 Award.
 According to the Gazette:

 But pollution and inappropriate past repair from the 1950s meant some of the facadeâ€™s architectural features had started to deteriorate.

 The latest works sought to repair this damage while retaining many of the original building materials.

-Stained glass windows were also restored and historical paint analysis was used to make sure that the redecoration was authentic.
+Stained window glass replacement was a major focus, restored and historical paint analysis was used to make sure that the redecoration was authentic.
 If the project wins, it will be automatically entered into the competition to win the RICS Project of the Year 2013.

 The council might confirm whether the Town Hall project is a piece of vital health and safety work or a project fit for a queen?
 It wants to have its cake and eat it on this one.
 It looks more like the latter to me.